haade-administrator/haade.fr/_posts/en/2023-09-05-customize-tablet-display-home-assistant.md

   - https://github.com/benmac7/Home-Assistant
 ---

-Comme tout le monde le sait Home-Assistant est selon moi l'un des meilleurs logiciels domotiques du moment.
-Enfin c'est ce que je pense.
-Dans ce tuto je vais te montrer comment personnaliser un tableau de bord avec thème ultra design nommé ... **UI Lovelace Minimalist**.
+As everyone knows, Home-Assistant is, in my opinion, one of the best home automation software of the moment.
+Well, that's what I think.
+In this tutorial I will show you how to customize a dashboard with an ultra-designed theme called ... **UI Lovelace Minimalist**.

-Alors pourquoi ai-je choisis UI Lovelace Minimalist plutôt que [Mushroom Card et thème](https://github.com/piitaya/lovelace-mushroom){: target="_blank"}.
-Et bien simplement parce que **Ui Minimalist propose plus de cartes et chips** que Mushroom.
+So why did I choose UI Lovelace Minimalist over [Mushroom Card and Theme](https://github.com/piitaya/lovelace-mushroom){: target="_blank"}.
+Well simply because **Ui Minimalist offers more cards and chips** than Mushroom.

-**Le but de Mushroom n'est pas de fournir une carte personnalisée pour une personnalisation approfondie.**
+**Mushroom's goal is not to provide a personalized map for in-depth customization.**

-> Au départ j'ai voulu me contenter de Mushroom car très pratique ne serais-ce de part l'installation, mais je me suis vite confronter à des problèmes une fois que j'ai voulu personnaliser les cartes.
+> Initially I wanted to settle for Mushroom because it was very practical, even if it was not for the installation, but I quickly encountered problems once I wanted to personalize the cards.

-> Ensuite vient tout le reste
+> Then comes everything else

-## Prérequis
+## Prerequisites
-- Hacs d'installé
+- Hacs installed
-- Editeur de texte ( file editor ou VSC editor par exemple )
+- Text editor (file editor or VSC editor for example)

 ## Installation UI Lovelace Minimalist

-Rien de plus [simple il te suffit de lire le tuto officiel](https://ui-lovelace-minimalist.github.io/UI/setup/installation/#install-integration){: target="_blank"}
+Nothing more [simple, just read the official tutorial](https://ui-lovelace-minimalist.github.io/UI/setup/installation/#install-integration){: target="_blank"}

-Tout d'abord rajoute cette ligne si elle ne l'est pas déjà dans le fichier **configuration.yaml** ainsi les thèmes seront stockées dans le sous-dossier themes/
+First of all, add this line if it is not already in the **configuration.yaml** file so the themes will be stored in the themes/ subfolder.

 {% highlight yaml %}
-# themes personnalisé
+# personnalised theme
 frontend:
   themes: !include_dir_merge_named themes
 {% endhighlight %}

 ### HACS
-{{ page.ref }} est disponible dans HACS (Home Assistant Community Store).
+{{ page.ref }} is available in HACS (Home Assistant Community Store).

-1. Installez HACS si vous ne l'avez pas déjà
+1. Install HACS if you don't already have it
-2. Ouvrir HACS dans Home Assistant
+2. Open HACS in Home Assistant
-3. Allez dans la rubrique "Intégrations"
+3. Go to the “Integrations” section
-4. Cliquez sur le bouton avec l'icône "+"
+4. Click the button with the “+” icon
-5. Rechercher "{{ page.ref }}
+5. Search for "{{ page.ref }}

-Une fois installé **Redémarre ton instance Home Assistant**
+Once installed **Restart your Home Assistant instance**

-**Ensuite clic sur le bouton ci-dessous** pour ajouter l'intégration {{ page.ref }}.
-Si tu ne le sais pas encore {{ page.ref }} n'est pas un simple thème mais plutôt un combo thème/module
+**Then click on the button below** to add the {{ page.ref }} integration.
+If you don't know yet {{ page.ref }} is not a simple theme but rather a theme/module combo

 {% include homeassistantlink.html integration="ui_lovelace_minimalist" %}

-Et configure {{ page.ref }}
+And configure {{ page.ref }}

-J'ai opté pour une installation semi-manuelle **des intégrations supplémentaires** car je rencontrais régulièrement des messages d'erreurs de non reconnaissances
+I opted for a semi-manual installation **additional integrations** because I regularly encountered non-recognition error messages

-**Intégration requise**
+**Integration required**
-- [browser_mod](https://github.com/thomasloven/hass-**browser_mod**){: target="_blank"} par Thomas Loven **(attention! s'active en deux étapes voir la notice d'installation)**
+- [browser_mod](https://github.com/thomasloven/hass-**browser_mod**){: target="_blank"} by Thomas Loven **(attention! activated in two steps see the user manual facility)**

-**Ressources Lovelace requises**
+**Lovelace Resources Required**
-- [carte-bouton](https://github.com/custom-cards/button-card){: target="_blank"} par RomRider
+- [button card](https://github.com/custom-cards/button-card){: target="_blank"} by RomRider
-- [carte-mod](https://github.com/thomasloven/lovelace-card-mod){: target="_blank"} par Thomas Loven
+- [card-mod](https://github.com/thomasloven/lovelace-card-mod){: target="_blank"} by Thomas Loven
-- [mini-carte graphique](https://github.com/kalkih/mini-graph-card){: target="_blank"} de Karl Kihlström
+- [mini-graph card](https://github.com/kalkih/mini-graph-card){: target="_blank"} by Karl Kihlström
-- [Mini lecteur multimédia](https://github.com/kalkih/mini-media-player){: target="_blank"} par Karl Kihlström
+- [Mini Media Player](https://github.com/kalkih/mini-media-player){: target="_blank"} by Karl Kihlström
-- [Mon pack de cartes](https://github.com/AnthonMS/my-cards){: target="_blank"} par AnthonMS** ( nécessite d'installer un répertoire supplémentaire de HACS)
+- [My Cards Pack](https://github.com/AnthonMS/my-cards){: target="_blank"} by AnthonMS** (requires installing an additional HACS directory)
-- [Carte d'entité légère](https://github.com/ljmerza/light-entity-card){: target="_blank"} par Leonardo Merza
+- [Light Entity Card](https://github.com/ljmerza/light-entity-card){: target="_blank"} by Leonardo Merza
-- [auto-entités](https://github.com/thomasloven/lovelace-auto-entities){: target="_blank"} par Thomas Loven
+- [auto-entities](https://github.com/thomasloven/lovelace-auto-entities){: target="_blank"} by Thomas Loven

-PS: Après avoir rencontré des soucis avec l'installation des modules complémentaires automatisés je te conseil de les installer manuellement dans Hacs.
-J'avais constemment des erreurs de modules non installés d'un support à l'autre.
+PS: After having encountered problems with the installation of automated add-ons, I advise you to install them manually in Hacs.
+I constantly had errors of modules not installed from one medium to another.

-### Les thèmes fournis par Minimalist UI
+### Themes provided by Minimalist UI

-**Un point fort de cette intégration** sont les thèmes fournis avec minimalist UI, pas moins de **4 thèmes**, *il faudra en sélectionner un par défaut*, si tu ne le fait pas l'affichage des carte Minimalist ne se fera pas correctement.
+**A strong point of this integration** are the themes provided with minimalist UI, no less than **4 themes**, *you will have to select one by default*, if you do not do so the Minimalist card display will not be done correctly.

-1. minimalist-desktop ( pour utilisation dans un environnement bureau )
+1. minimalist-desktop (for use in an office environment)
-2. minimalist-ios-tapbar (pour un environnement Ios avec **uniquement le menu des "vues"** en pied de page  )
+2. minimalist-ios-tapbar (for an Ios environment with **only the "views" menu** at the footer)
-3. minimalist-mobile ( pour environnement mobile sans **aucun menu**)
+3. minimalist-mobile (for mobile environment without **no menu**)
-4. minimalist-mobile-tapbar ( pour environnement mobile avec uniquement le menu des "vues" )
+4. minimalist-mobile-tapbar (for mobile environment with only the “views” menu)

-## configurer les custom card
+## configure custom cards

-pour configurer une custom card que tu voudrais ajouter rien de plus simple, clic directement sur le lien ci-dessous
+To configure a custom card that you would like to add, nothing could be simpler, click directly on the link below

 {% include homeassistantlink.html configure_integration="ui_lovelace_minimalist" %}

-ensuite clic sur configure et en bas de page **tu pourras ajouter les customs card** nécessaires.
+then click on configure and at the bottom of the page **you can add the necessary customs cards**.

-{% picture posts/{{ page.guid }}/ui-minimalist-custom-card.png --alt paramétrage custom card ui minimalist pour tablette et smartphone --img width="940" height="680" %}
+{% picture posts/{{ page.guid }}/ui-minimalist-custom-card.png --alt custom card ui minimalist settings for tablet and smartphone --img width="940" height="680" %}

-## Ou se trouve le fichier à configurer:
+## Where is the file to configure:

-Le fichier à ui-lovelace.yaml est le fichier à modifier pour paramétrer la vue tu le trouvera dans:
+The file at ui-lovelace.yaml is the file to modify to configure the view you will find it in:
 **config > ui_lovelace_minimalist > dashboard**

 {% highlight shell %}
 config